apache/incubator-datalab/README.md

 Prerequisites:

-Data Lab can be deployed using the following two methods:
+DataLab can be deployed using the following two methods:
- - IAM user: Data Lab deployment script is executed on local machine and uses IAM user permissions to create resources in AWS.
+ - IAM user: DataLab deployment script is executed on local machine and uses IAM user permissions to create resources in AWS.
- - EC2 instance: Data Lab deployment script is executed on EC2 instance prepared in advance and with attached IAM role.
+ - EC2 instance: DataLab deployment script is executed on EC2 instance prepared in advance and with attached IAM role.
    Deployment script uses the attached IAM role to create resources in AWS.

 **'IAM user' method prerequisites:**

  - IAM user with created AWS access key ID and secret access key.
 These keys are provided as arguments for the deployment script and are used to create resources in AWS.
  - Amazon EC2 Key Pair.
-This key is system and is used for configuring Data Lab instances.
+This key is system and is used for configuring DataLab instances.
- - The following IAM [policy](#AWS_SSN_policy) should be attached to the IAM user in order to deploy Data Lab.
+ - The following IAM [policy](#AWS_SSN_policy) should be attached to the IAM user in order to deploy DataLab.

  **'EC2 instance' method prerequisites:**

  - Amazon EC2 Key Pair.
-This key is system and is used for configuring Data Lab instances.
+This key is system and is used for configuring DataLab instances.
- - EC2 instance where Data Lab deployment script is executed.
+ - EC2 instance where DataLab deployment script is executed.
  - IAM role with the following IAM [policy](#AWS_SSN_policy) should be attached to the EC2 instance.

  **Optional prerequisites for both methods:**

   - VPC ID.
-If VPC where Data Lab should be deployed is already in place, then "VPC ID" should be provided for deployment script.
-Data Lab instances are deployed in this VPC.
+If VPC where DataLab should be deployed is already in place, then "VPC ID" should be provided for deployment script.
+DataLab instances are deployed in this VPC.
   - Subnet ID.
-If Subnet where Data Lab should be deployed is already in place, then "Subnet ID" should be provided for deployment script.
-Data Lab SSN node and users' Edge nodes are deployed in this Subnet.
+If Subnet where DataLab should be deployed is already in place, then "Subnet ID" should be provided for deployment script.
+DataLab SSN node and users' Edge nodes are deployed in this Subnet.

- Data Lab IAM Policy
+ DataLab IAM Policy
  <a name="AWS_SSN_policy"></a>
 ```
 {